-The Reserve Bank of Australia (RBA) has increased the official cash rate by 25 basis points to 0.35% amid high inflation concerns and has signalled more cash rate increases will likely follow.
+The Reserve Bank of Australia (RBA) has increased the official cash rate by another 50 basis points to 1.85%.
+Here’s how to hang in there and keep up with all these monthly cash rate hikes.

 We’ve seen interest rates bounce back up over the past three months, and most economists are predicting more increases to come.
 If you’re starting to worry about your finances, rest assured there are several steps you can take now to get on the front foot.

 Seven in 10 homeowners have recently used the equity in their home to renovate, invest in property or shares, or boost their superannuation.
 Have you thought about how you could take advantage of last year’s property price spike?

 Single Australians under 30 snare the lion’s share of spots in the federal government’s 5% deposit first home buyer scheme, according to new data.
 Here’s how to secure one of the highly coveted 35,000 scheme spots released on July 1.